hiiamboris/red-spaces-gitlab-mirror/widgets/guide.md

 	lit?:  no		#type = [logic!] :invalidates		;) we'll set this to true for coloring ]
 ```
-We use a lengthy name `item-in-drop-menu` because class names are all global, and we don't want to accidentally claim a good name for a new widget.
+We use a lengthy name `item-in-drop-menu` because class names are all global, and we don't want to accidentally claim a good name that can be used for a new widget or something else.
 Class is based on `data-view`, so it inherits all typechecks from it.
-Since `lit?` is the only new facet, it's the only one we have to type.
+Since `lit?` is the only new facet, it's the only one we have to `#type`.

-`quietly` there was just an optimization for really long lists, so we can remove it, as drop-lists are always limited. `type` will keep our item recognized as `item` for styles and events, not as `item-in-drop-menu` (class name is used when no explicit type is provided). `invalidates` will redraw the item every time `lit?` value changes: `=` equality type is provided to skip assignments that do not change the value.
+`quietly` there was just an optimization for really long lists, so we can remove it, as drop-lists are always limited. `type` will keep our item recognized as `item` for styles and events, not as `item-in-drop-menu` (class name is used only when no explicit type is provided). `invalidates` will redraw the item every time `lit?` value changes: `=` equality type is provided to skip assignments that do not change the value.

 `wrap-data` can now be rewritten as (also renamed `spc` to `item`):
 ```